Choose another lake

 Good

 Both black crappie and white crappie are present in Raccoon Lake, but white crappie remained more abundant than black crappie.
-Data collected from the annual population survey indicated 18% of the adult white crappie population exceeded 10” in length and an additional 69% of the adult population were between 8” – 10” in length.
-Average body condition fell to below the minimum lake management plan target.
-Catch rate remained very high.
-Black crappie were less numerous in the 2023 sample, but their electrofishing catch rate more than doubled from the 2022 survey.
+Data collected from the annual population survey indicated 20% of the adult white crappie population exceeded 10” in length and an additional 35% of the adult population were between 8” – 10” in length.
+Average body condition remained below the minimum lake management plan target.
+Electrofishing catch rate remained very high at 95 per hour.
+Black crappie were less numerous in the 2024 sample, but their electrofishing catch rate was high at 65 per hour.
 Their population was in fair shape and average body condition remained above target.
-Approximately 10% of the adult black crappie in the sample exceeded 10” in length and 22% exceeded 9” in length.
+Approximately 5% of the adult black crappie in the sample exceeded 10” in length, a decrease from 10% in the 2023 survey.
+The percentage of adult black crappie exceeding 9” in length decreased from 22% in 2023 to 12% in 2024.
 This lake should continue to provide good crappie fishing in the coming year.
-Most angler catches in 2024 will likely weigh 0.15–0.50 pounds with white crappie in the 7” – 10” range and black crappie in the 6” – 9” range, and the largest fish over 1 pound.
+Most angler catches in 2025 will likely weigh 0.15–0.50 pounds with white crappie in the 7” – 10” range and black crappie in the 8” – 9” range, and the largest fish over 1 pound.

 LARGEMOUTH BASS